Overview: The History of the Federal Reserve

 Stock Market Crash of 1929

-Many economists and historians blame the Fed for the crash because of its decision to raise interest rates in 1928 and 1929 to control over speculation (what today might be called “irrational exuberance”) in the stock market.
+Some economists and historians blame the Fed for the crash because of its decision to raise interest rates in 1928 and 1929 to control overspeculation (what today might be called “irrational exuberance”) in the stock market.

-Leaders decreased the money supply starting in 1928 and pressured member banks in 1929 to rein in their loans to brokers and charge a higher rate on broker loans.
+The Fed’s leaders reduced the money supply starting in 1928 and pressured member banks in 1929 to rein in their broker loans and charge higher rates on them.

 The Great Depression, 1929 to 1941

 The deepest downturn in U.S. history lasted from 1929 to 1941.
-The contraction began in the United States and reverberated around the globe.
+It began in the United States and reverberated around the globe.

-The banking panics in 1930 and early 1931 were regional, but in late 1931 the commercial banking crisis spread throughout the nation.
-The Fed’s efforts to contain the collapse were not enough, and the situation reached rock bottom by March 1933.
+The banking panics in 1930 and early 1931 were regional, but in late 1931, the commercial banking crisis spread throughout the nation.
+The Fed’s efforts to contain the collapse were not enough, and the situation had reached rock bottom by March 1933.

 On March 6, 1933, President Franklin Roosevelt — who’d been inaugurated just two days before — announced a weeklong suspension of all banking transactions.
 Legislative intervention soon followed.

-In 1933 the Glass-Steagall Act separated commercial and investment banking and gave the federal government and Federal Reserve enhanced powers to deal with the economic crisis, which led to the creation of the Federal Deposit Insurance Corp. and regulation of deposit interest rates.
-(At an FDIC-insured bank today, deposits are insured up to $250,000 per depositor, per institution, and per ownership category.)
+In 1933, the Glass-Steagall Act separated commercial and investment banking.
+It gave the federal government and the Fed enhanced powers to deal with the economic crisis, leading to the creation of the Federal Deposit Insurance Corporation (FDIC) and regulation of deposit interest rates.
+At an FDIC-insured bank today, deposits are insured up to $250,000 per depositor, per institution, and per ownership category.

 The Banking Act of 1935 gave the Fed more independence from the executive branch; shifted power from the regional reserve banks to the Board of Governors, based in Washington, D.C.; and led to the modern form of the Federal Open Market Committee (FOMC), the Fed’s main monetary policymaking committee, which consists of the Fed governors in Washington and the presidents of the 12 regional banks.